 The relationship between Switzerland and Great-Britain

-The first contribution about Geneva appeared in 1761 by George Keate “A Short account of the Republic of Geneva“.
-Many would follow.
-Edmund Burke, on the other hand, was enthusiastic about Bern, as were, among others, David Hume, Alexis de Tocqueville and De Montesquieu.
+The first article about Geneva appeared in 1761, written by George Keate, “A Short account of the Republic of Geneva“.
+Many writings followed.

-After the Napoleonic Wars, the new Eidgenossenschaft of 22 cantons in 1815 and the new Constitution of 1848, the basis of present-day Switzerland, Anglo-Saxon attention would focus on the tourist aspect of Switzerland, the development of the country and trade.
+After the Napoleonic Wars and the creation of the new Eidgenossenschaft of 22 cantons (1815) and the new Constitution of 1848, Anglo-Saxon attention focused on tourism and trade.

-The first severe test in the age-old relationship is the Boer War in South Africa (1900-1902).
-Two world wars later and after 1945, Switzerland would no longer play a significant role in the perception and experience of Anglo-Saxon public opinion.
+Switzerland no longer played a significant role after 1945 in the perception and experience of Anglo-Saxon public opinion.